Brighter Days, Darker Nights

 Green tea, vitamin C, vitamin E... it's been many years now that diet gurus have been pushing antioxidants on us.
 One part of my mission here is in response to Dr. Jack Kruse's many calls for more light gurus.

-When it comes to nutrition, there are underlying processes at play.
-Digestion is... duh duh duh... circadian!
-And when it comes to antioxidants, we have things going on with the circadian rhythm there, too.
-In particular, did you know that melatonin is a super-powerful antioxidant?
-So if you want to know how to boost your antioxidant profile, just optimize your circadian rhythm.
+When it comes to antioxidants, we a lot going on with the circadian rhythm.
+In particular, did you know that the circadian hormone melatonin is a super-powerful antioxidant?
+So if you want to know how to boost your own antioxidant profile, just optimize your circadian rhythm.
 This will give you abundant melatonin, and its antioxidant cascade, every night.
 And this endogenous antioxidant cascade can happen regardless of diet!

 If all you need to know is you can reduce inflammation by boosting your melatonin, then you can close this post now.
 Or jump over to one of the many posts in the Brighter Days, Darker Nights archive relating to melatonin to get started: